wpmarketingteam/WP5.6Marcomms/Questions and Answers/7_oembed_updates.md

 **Status: Version 2020/11/25.
-Finalization with the Release Squad.**
+This is being finalized with the Release Squad.**

 # oEmbed updates